xcp-ng/xcp-ng-org/docs/guests.md

 #### Installing on fresh installed Windows

 ##### Prerequisite: Disable "Windows Update tools"
 The first step, before the VM creation and first start, is to make sure than Windows Update is not going to install Citrix tools automatically at first boot.
-This behaviour is governed by the "Windows Update tools" parameter in a VM's advanced view.
+This behaviour is governed by the "Windows Update tools" parameter in a VMs advanced view.
 It must be off.

 Before creating the VM:
 * Make sure you are not creating it from a custom template than has the "Windows Update tools enabled.